 Tell us about your design values.
 What is most important to ATMOSFERA when working on a project?

 It’s very personal for everyone, but at the same time it’s a technical universal question that will be answered similarly by the vast majority of architects around the globe.
-Values are hidden in our personal motives for doing architecture, and personal motives are ??derived from a combination of structural foundations of architecture and a social perception of society.
+Values are hidden in our personal motives for doing architecture, and personal motives are derived from a combination of structural foundations of architecture and a social perception of society.
+This is true of many in the industry, from Cheshire architects to closer contemporaries.
 The peculiarity of our time is that when there are problems, it is necessary to find solutions or ideas, which sometimes means that if there is no problem there is no idea.
 We want to overcome this situation – so we suggest concepts devoid of problems, i.e. concepts that solve multiple problems at the same time as the structure, function, aesthetics, flexibility in a form, conveying the individual freedom to choose the way of coexistence within our design.

 You have entered many competitions and prepared numerous concepts.
 Have you been able to realize many of your projects, or are you currently more of a concept studio?